Comforting three cheese spaghetti squash casserole with mushroom “Bolognese” sauce – an ultra pleasing gluten-free vegetarian meal.

 - 2 tablespoons olive oil

-- 1 8-ounce container baby bella mushrooms (or crimini mushrooms), quartered
+- 8 ounces baby bella mushrooms or crimini mushrooms, quartered

 - 2 teaspoons dried oregano

 - 1 28- ounce can crushed tomatoes undrained

 - 1 large spaghetti squash roasted

 - 1/4 cup Parmesan cheese grated, see note*

 - Roast the spaghetti squash according to these instructions, or cook the spaghetti squash using your preferred method.

 - Prepare the mushroom bolognese sauce.
 In a large saute pan or pot, heat the olive oil over medium and add the chopped onion.
 Saute, stirring frequently, until onion his very fragrant and has softened, about 8 minutes.

 - Add the chopped mushrooms and garlic, and saute, stirring occasionally, until very fragrant, about 3 to 5 minutes.
 Add the garlic, rosemary, oregano, paprika, red pepper flakes, and sea salt and cook another 2 minutes.

 - Add the crushed tomatoes and bring sauce to a gentle boil.
 Reduce the heat to a simmer, cover, and cook 30 minutes (or longer to maximize flavor if desired).